troclaux/notes/data_warehouse.md

 - Load: store transformed data into the warehouse

 - transformation happens outside the warehouse
+- generally slower than ETL

 ## ELT (Extract, Load, Transform)

+- Extract: pull data from multiple sources
+- Load: store data into the warehouse
+- Transform: clean, validate and format data inside the warehouse

 - transformation happens inside the warehouse (using its resources)
+- generally faster than ETL

 ## fact table